davidtkeane/kermit/README.md

 3.  **Interaction:**
     *   The application will launch in fullscreen mode, displaying the animated GIF and playing the sound.
-    *   Press any key (except Control, Command, and Shift together) to see the "What's the Secret?" message for 3 seconds.
+    *   Press any key to see the "What's the Secret?" message for 3 seconds.
-    *   To exit, press **Control + Command + Shift** simultaneously.
+    *   To exit: **See [Controls](#controls) section above for platform-specific keys**
+    *   The script auto-detects your OS and shows the correct key bindings on startup.

 ## Code Structure